Katie McGrath: Career

 McGrath was reunited with her The Tudors co-star and close friend Jonathan Rhys Meyers in NBC and Sky Living's horror drama TV series Dracula; she portrayed Lucy Westenra.
 In June 2013, McGrath co-starred in episode four of the Channel 4 show Dates as a young lesbian on the dating scene alongside Gemma Chan.

 In November 2014, McGrath co-starred in a Hozier music video for the song "From Eden".

 In 2015, McGrath had a supporting role as Zara in the film Jurassic World and starred in the Crackle original spy-thriller, The Throwaways.

 McGrath portrayed the lead role in the first season of Chiller's original horror series Slasher, which premiered on 4 March 2016.

 In 2016, it was announced that McGrath would play the recurring role of Lena Luthor in the second season of Supergirl.
 She debuted in the season two premiere episode titled "The Adventures of Supergirl" and was promoted to a series regular in March 2017 and maintained this role until the show's end in 2021.
 She appeared as Elsa in Guy Ritchie's fantasy film King Arthur: Legend of the Sword, which was released in May 2017.

 In 2019, McGrath starred alongside Abbie Cornish and Georgina Haig in Seven Network series Secret Bridesmaids' Business, about how a bride's wedding turns deadly after one of the bridesmaids invites a stranger into their lives.
 McGrath starred as Saskia, a bisexual lawyer who is described as an intelligent, loyal woman who is holding a secret.

 In September 2023, she had a supporting role in The Continental as the Adjudicator.

 In April 2025, she replaced Janet Montgomery as Jen in The Ex-Wife.

+Personal life

+McGrath resides in Ireland to be close to family.